Football in Liechtenstein

-One of the most popular sports in Liechtenstein is football.
+The most popular sport in Liechtenstein is football.
 In Liechtenstein there is no national association football league however there are seven clubs in Liechtenstein which play in the Swiss football league system.

 Men's national football team

 In the qualification for the World Cup in Germany in 2006, they achieved two victories and two draws (2–2 against Portugal and 0–0 Slovakia).
 In the qualification for the EURO 2008 they gained seven points in a tough group with Spain, Sweden, Northern Ireland, Denmark, Latvia and Iceland.

 Women's national football team

 In 1985, almost no country in the world had a women's national football team, including Liechtenstein who did not have a team by 2006 on either the senior or youth level.
 The women's national team has never competed at the Women's World Cup nor entered the European Championship for Women.
 The team did not play in any FIFA sanctioned matches between 1970 and the present.
 In 2013, President of the Liechtenstein Football Association Matthias Voigt said he was committed towards working on the creation of a women's national team, and pointed to the activity level in the women's domestic competition.
 Despite this comment, the federation had no staff dedicated to women's football by 2017 and also did not have a women's football committee.
 Inclusion of women in governance was also limited, with only one woman serving on a committee and only 5 women serving in managerial positions within the organization.
 Progress on the development front as a result of activities by the LFV were part of the reason that Radio Liechtenstein cited in September 2017 the time to create a senior women's national team.

 Liechtenstein's U16 and U18 girls' national teams have been in existence by 2017.
 UEFA listed the senior national women's side as a U19 B team.